lifemapper/lifemapper.github.io/_posts/2016-08-23-pragma-31-student-hackathon.markdown

 ## Goal
 The goal is to create a nice, dynamically updated webpage with visualizations of the Lifemapper Catalog contents, status, and speed of computation.
+The page should be a tool for Lifemapper developers or administrators to diagnose problems with the installation or data.
 The visualization need not be published on a live site, but should query the live KU Lifemapper services.